Preparing registered nurses for the challenges of today’s health care environment with a Master of Science in Nursing graduate degree

 The Online MSN offers two concentrations that reflect needs and trends in the nursing profession and also allow students to tailor their studies toward their own career goals:

-Benedictine University is currently ranked among the Top 50 Best Online Graduate Nursing Programs by U.S. News & World Report.
+Benedictine University is currently ranked the #3 Best Online Master of Science in Nursing (MSN) Program by thebestcolleges.org.

 MSN degree designed for your needs